 Andaman Sea Island Hopping Route

 Start your trip off in Thailand’s most popular area the Andaman Sea.
 You can run this route North-South or South-North.
 The main island hopping hubs are Phuket, Krabi, Koh Phi Phi, and Koh Lipe.
 Be aware several of the islands below are accessible during high season November-May.
 The exact dates when the ferries start and stop changes year to year, double check the dates before planning your Thailand island hopping route.
 Several of the ferries between islands are closed during monsoon season for rough seas.
 That doesn’t mean you can’t visit them, you just won’t be able to island hop as easily.
+If you want to document your trip we highly suggest getting a drone, click here to read our recommendations and tips from a professional drone pilot.

 Recommended by: Sharon Where’s Sharon